dalcorso/thermo_pw/thermo_pw_help.md

 <code>thermo_pw</code> will not be able to find the space group and
 will not use the symmetries to simplify the calculation of the physical properties.
-Please check if you can find why some symmetries are missing, or why you have too much symmetries.
+Please check if you can find why some symmetries are missing, or why you have too many symmetries.
 Try to use one of the Bravais lattices suggested by the code.
 The message might also indicate that you have a supercell.
 If this is what you want, just ignore the message and continue the calculation, otherwise simplify your cell.